© Tom Tuohy

 “Now, what was it you want ask me?”

 “Khun Ananda, I want to...do you know why...why Sunisa and I were arguing yesterday?”

 “Yes, I think so.
 My wife say it something be about Sunisa lending money to someone.
 That it?”

 “Yes, kind of,” replies John.
 “Except...it was quite a large amount.
 It was 250,000 Thai baht to be exact.
-And to a man she says she knew in her past life.”
+And to a man she says she knew in one of her previous lives.”

-John watches Ananda to gauge his reaction but he doesn’t flinch when he relates the story to Ananda.
-Ananda simply smiles and nods his head at intervals to show he understands what’s being said.
+John watches Ananda to gauge his reaction, but he doesn’t flinch when he relates the story to him.
+Ananda smiles and nods his head at intervals to show he understands what’s being said.

 “And you don’t think that’s a bit...unusual?” asks John.

 “A bit, but even if he has cheated her, she’ll get over it.”